languel/cloudywindow/README.md

 - Site CSS store: Rules live at Electron `userData/site-css.json` (per-user, survives updates).
 Use the in-app editor or open externally.
 - PDFs: Opening PDFs directly in a webview depends on platform support; alternatively open in the system browser.
 - Drag & Drop: Some pages may intercept drops; use `Cmd+Opt+O` / `Opt+Shift+O` if needed.
 - DnD with folders: On some OS paths aren’t exposed from the drag source; CloudyWindow imports the folder to a temp location and opens its `index.html` automatically (no server required).
 - Single HTML vs. folder: Dropping a single HTML file without a real path may render via a blob URL (relative assets won’t load).
 Drop the folder or use Open Folder… for sketches with assets.
 - Document viewer transparency: Built‑in viewers for file:/blob:/data: URLs have their backdrops cleared to transparent.
+- Text files: Dragging `.txt/.md/.log/.nfo/.asc` renders a UTF‑8, monospace viewer so ASCII/Unicode art looks correct. `Cmd+O` supports all filetypes (no filter).
 - Transparency stability: For fully transparent windows (0% alpha) GPU canvas pages may show afterimages.
 The default is 1% alpha; when at 0% the app performs short hard flushes.
 See `docs/DEVLOG.md` for details.

 ## Build Icon (macOS)
 - To embed a macOS app icon generated from the 🌦️ emoji: